Om (or Aum)

 What does Om mean?

-Om (also spelled Aum) is a Hindu sacred sound that is considered the greatest of all mantras.
+In Hinduism, Om (also spelled Aum) is a Hindu sacred sound that is considered the greatest of all mantras.
 The syllable Om is composed of the three sounds a-u-m (in Sanskrit, the vowels a and u combine to become o) and the symbol's threefold nature is central to its meaning.
 It represent several important triads:

-- the three worlds - earth, atmosphere, and heaven
+- The three worlds - earth, atmosphere, and heaven

-- the three major Hindu gods - Brahma, Vishnu, and Siva
+- The three major Hindu gods - Brahma, Vishnu, and Siva

-- the three sacred Vedic scriptures - Rg, Yajur, and Sama
+- The three sacred Vedic scriptures - Rg, Yajur, and Sama

 Thus Om mystically embodies the essence of the entire universe.
 This meaning is further deepened by the Indian philosophical belief that God first created sound and the universe arose from it.
 As the most sacred sound, Om is the root of the universe and everything that exists and it continues to hold everything together.